serkankocabas/serkankocabas.github.io/content/authors/Hernan D. Seoane/_index.md

     url: https://economics.uc3m.es

 # Short bio (displayed in user profile at end of posts)
-bio: associate professor (profesor titular) econ department of uc3m ramón y cajal fellow macroeconomist
+bio: associate professor (profesor titular) econ department of uc3m, ramon and cajal fellow, and macroeconomist

 # Interests to show in About widget